Great Yarmouth Minster: Recent history

 During the Second World War, the building was bombed and nearly destroyed by fire.
-It was rebuilt by the architect Stephen Dykes Bower and re-consecrated in 1961.
+It was rebuilt by the architect Stephen Dykes Bower and reconsecrated in 1961.
 During reconstruction, the church temporarily used St Peter's Church on St Peter's Road.
-When St Nicholas re-opened, attendance at St Peter's declined until the 1960s, when a growing Greek community had use of it, and in 1981 it became St Spiridon's Greek Orthodox Church.
+When St Nicholas reopened, attendance at St Peter's declined until the 1960s, when a growing Greek community had use of it, and in 1981 it became St Spiridon's Greek Orthodox Church.

 On 2 October 2011, the Lord Bishop of Norwich Graham James raised St. Nicholas to the status of a Minster Church, so marked on 9 December 2011 during the town's Civic Carol Service.
 Its formal title is now the Minster Church of St. Nicholas, Great Yarmouth.

-On 13 October 2014 a memorial stone was unveiled to commemorate the deaths of thirteen people in 1981 Bristow Helicopters Westland Wessex crash.
+On 13 October 2014, a memorial stone was unveiled to commemorate the deaths of thirteen people in the 1981 Bristow Helicopters Westland Wessex crash.

 Organ

-The current pipe organ, obtained from St Mary the Boltons, West Brompton in 1960, replaced the former organ destroyed in the bombing of the Second World War.
+The current pipe organ, obtained from St Mary The Boltons, in Brompton, London in 1960, replaced the former organ destroyed in the bombing of the Second World War.
 For its current specifications please refer to National Pipe Organ Register.